pksilen/vitja-service/README.md

 # Vitja service

 TODO:
-- Alter table column NULL if entity field is removed
 - test error cases
 - remove extra deletes from deleteXXX funcs
 - MongoDb: implement getEntityById/GetEntityWhere to use transaction and "for update" when postHook